DragonMinded/bemaniutils/README.md

 Saucer, Fulfill, Prop, Qubell, Clan and Festo, Sound Voltex 1, 2, 3 Season 1/2 and 4,
 Dance Dance Revolution X2, X3, 2013, 2014 and Ace, The\*BishiBashi, MÚSECA 1 and MÚSECA
 1+1/2, Reflec Beat, Reflec Beat Limelight, Reflec Beat Colette, groovin'!!
-Upper, Volzza 1 and Volzza 2 and can verify card events and score events, as well as PASELI transactions.
+Upper, Volzza 1 and Volzza 2 ad Metal Gear Arcade and can verify card events and score events as well as PASELI transactions.
+Run it like `./trafficgen --help` to see how to use this.
+Note tha this takes a config file which sets up how the clients behave.
+See `config/trafficgen.yaml` for a sample file that can be used.

 ## verifylibs